It's eerie at first – the amplified rising and falling of pitch.

 Bethlehem’s old city occupies the high ground right behind our hotel, and wakes up a little slower.
 In the repeating cycles of destruction and rebuilding, the old city isn’t as old as one would like to believe, but still, a lot of it dates to the 1500s and pieces of the Church of the Nativity are a thousand years older than that.

 The old city is certainly old enough to visualize life in another time.
 It is a tangle of twisting alleyways and building blocks piled unevenly so that one’s roof becomes another’s patio.
 For centuries they’ve been building up and digging down so that “ground level” is only a vague notion.
 Corridors, staircases, and catwalks branch off to hidden courtyards, backdoors and undercover entryways.
 It’s layered and deep and mysterious, like the fantasyland that I would have built in my sandbox as a child, but here it is big as life and I can walk around in it.
+I find it fascinating.

 It almost goes without saying that Bethlehem is a religious town: especially the old city.
 It isn’t uncommon to encounter a platoon of nuns walking together to one of the schools or churches.
-Orthodox priests in the dark robes and headgear of the hardcore sects appear and disappear around corners and through doorways.
+Orthodox priests in the dark robes of the hardcore sects appear and disappear around corners and through doorways.

 Wandering the contorted streets, low-key plaques by nondescript doors identify compounds and apartments as Coptic, Greek Orthodox, Ethiopian, and Lutheran.
 The Roman Catholic presence is obvious, and in that overlapping of faiths that seems to be the middle-eastern norm, directly across the square from the Church of the Nativity, an open vestibule between two market stalls reveals a pile of shoes in the entry to the Mosque of Omar.